isabella232/win32-pr.es-es/desktop-src/TermServ/imsrdpclientadvancedsettings6-hotkeyfocusreleaseright.md

 ## <a name="remarks"></a>Comentarios

-Esta propiedad solo es compatible con Conexión a Escritorio remoto 6.1 y 7.0.
+Esta propiedad solo es compatible con Conexión a Escritorio remoto clientes 6.1 y 7.0.

 ## <a name="requirements"></a>Requisitos